dotnet/docs-maui/docs/ios/deployment/ad-hoc.md

 ---
-title: "Provision a .NET MAUI iOS app for App Store distribution"
+title: "Provision a .NET MAUI iOS app for ad-hoc distribution"
-description: "Learn how to provision a .NET MAUI iOS app for app store distribution." ms.date: 01/17/2023
+description: "Learn how to provision a .NET MAUI iOS app for ad-hoc distribution." ms.date: 01/17/2023
 ---

-# Provision an iOS app for App Store distribution
+# Provision an iOS app for ad-hoc distribution

-The most common way of distributing iOS apps to users is through the App Store.
-Apps are submitted to the App Store through a portal called *iTunes Connect*.
-Only developers who belong to the Apple Developer Program have access to this portal.
-Members of the Apple Developer Enterprise Program do not have access.
-All apps submitted to the App Store require approval from Apple.
+Ad-hoc distribution is primarily used for testing apps within a wide group of people, and is available for the Apple Developer Program and the Apple Developer Enterprise Program.
+Another use case for ad-hoc distribution is distribution within a company when iTunes Connect isn't an option.

+Ad-hoc distribution has the advantage of not requiring App Store approval, with apps being installed over-the-air from a web server, or via iTunes.
+However, it's limited to 100 devices per membership year, for both development and distribution, and the devices must be added to Apple's developer portal.
+For more information on adding devices, see [Add a device](~/ios/device-provisioning/manual.md#add-a-device).

 Distributing an iOS app requires that the app is provisioned using a *provisioning profile*.
 Provisioning profiles are files that contain code signing information, as well as the identity of the app and its intended distribution mechanism.

 To distribute a .NET Multi-platform App UI (.NET MAUI) iOS app, you'll need to build a *Distribution Provisioning Profile* specific to it.
 This profile enables the app to be digitally signed for release so that it can be installed on an iOS device.
-A distribution provisioning profile contains an App ID and a distribution certificate.
+A ad-hoc distribution provisioning profile contains an App ID, a distribution certificate, and a list of the devices that can install the app.
 You can use the same App ID that you used when deploying your app to a device for testing.
 However, you will need to create a distribution certificate to identify yourself or your organization, if you don't already have one.

-The process for creating an App Store distribution provisioning profile is as follows:
+The process for creating an ad-hoc distribution provisioning profile is as follows:

 1. Create a certificate signing request.
 For more information, see [Create a certificate signing request](#create-a-certificate-signing-request).
 1. Create a distribution certificate.
 For more information, see [Create a distribution certificate](#create-a-distribution-certificate).